 How long to self-isolate

 You should self-isolate (stay in your room) as soon as you notice symptoms of COVID-19 or get a positive COVID-19 test result.
-Either of these are considered day zero when you’re counting your days of self-isolation.

 It's OK to stop self-isolating even if you have a mild cough or changes to your sense of smell – these can last for weeks after the infection has gone.